wolfskaempf/pypercrypt/README.md

 ## Now

-- Encrypt input data and turn it into a printable QR code
+- [x] Encrypt input data and write ciphertext to file
+- [ ] Add option to output ciphertext as a printable QR code
-- Decrypt the data, relying on an external QR code scanner like `zbarimg`
+- [x] Decrypt the data, relying on an external QR code scanner like `zbarimg`
-- Reach 100 % test coverage of the critical code paths before adding new features
+- [ ] Reach 100 % test coverage of the critical code paths before adding new features

 ## Next

-- Decrypt the data straight from an image file containing a QR code
+- [ ] Decrypt the data straight from an image file containing a QR code
-- Instructions on how to decrypt the data purely with standard tools
+- [ ] Instructions on how to decrypt the data purely with standard tools
-- Maintain 100 % test-coverage of the critical code paths
+- [ ] Maintain 100 % test-coverage of the critical code paths

 ## Later